stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ## Programming reference

 The API below is identical for both scripting engines — the function names, argument semantics, and return values do not depend on whether the active engine is JavaScript or Lua.
-Where the syntax of the call differs between languages, the examples in the corresponding section above (JavaScript (Elk) / Lua (MiniLua)) apply.
+Where the syntax of the call differs between languages, the examples in the corresponding section above (JavaScript (QuickJS) / Lua (MiniLua)) apply.

 ### Global functions

 - `onMidiMessage(midiPort, msg)`: Main entry point of the script.
 This function is called by the module on each incoming MIDI message `msg`, received from MIDI input port `midiPort` (always *1* for this version).
 - `onTrigger(trigPort)`: Optional.
 Called whenever a trigger arrives on CV trigger input port `trigPort` (only *1* is supported in this version).
 This is the only entry point for script logic that isn't driven by an incoming MIDI message — e.g. sending a MIDI message in response to an external clock/gate.
-A script that doesn't define it simply never has it called. **In JavaScript (Elk), define it with plain assignment, not `let`:** `onTrigger = function(trigPort) { ... };` — see [JavaScript (Elk)](#javascript-elk) below.
+A script that doesn't define it simply never has it called. **In JavaScript (QuickJS), define it as a global function** — `function onTrigger(trigPort) { ... }` or `onTrigger = function(trigPort) { ... };` both work — see [JavaScript (QuickJS)](#javascript-quickjs) below.
 - `onLoad()`: Optional.
 Called once, right after the script's top-level code runs, when the script has loaded successfully.
-Use it in place of a manually-called `init()` function at the bottom of the file. **In JavaScript (Elk), define it with plain assignment, not `let`:** `onLoad = function() { ... };` — see [JavaScript (Elk)](#javascript-elk) below.
+Use it in place of a manually-called `init()` function at the bottom of the file. **In JavaScript (QuickJS), define it as a global function** — `function onLoad() { ... }` or `onLoad = function() { ... };` both work — see [JavaScript (QuickJS)](#javascript-quickjs) below.
 - `onUnload()`: Optional.
 Called once, right before the script's state is torn down — the script is being replaced by another, the module is reset, or the module is removed from the patch.
-This is the only reliable place to send cleanup messages, such as a note off for anything the script left sounding; nothing else gets a chance to release those notes afterward. **In JavaScript (Elk), define it with plain assignment, not `let`:** `onUnload = function() { ... };` — see [JavaScript (Elk)](#javascript-elk) below.
+This is the only reliable place to send cleanup messages, such as a note off for anything the script left sounding; nothing else gets a chance to release those notes afterward. **In JavaScript (QuickJS), define it as a global function** — `function onUnload() { ... }` or `onUnload = function() { ... };` both work — see [JavaScript (QuickJS)](#javascript-quickjs) below.

 ### rack